• Skip to primary navigation

 This isn’t as daunting a process as you might think, especially if you have a single location.
 If you have multiple locations, you’ll need to go through this process for each of them.

-1. Go to this Google My Business create-a-listing page and click on the green GET STARTED button.
+1. Go to this Google Business Profile create-a-listing page and click on the green GET STARTED button.

 2. Enter your full business name and click NEXT.